Easy Homemade Vegetable Stock

 Notes

 - This recipe is a rule of thumb.
 You can change the quantities of the vegetables depending on what you have.
-Feel free to experiment with small amounts of other vegetables but be aware that some will change the flavor of your stock significantly.
+Feel free to experiment with other vegetables as outlined in the FAQs section above.

-- Avoid using vegetables with strong flavor such as cabbage, brussels sprouts, broccoli, cauliflower, turnips or rutabagas as they will overpower your stock.
-Think of your stock as a blank canvas -- you'll be adding more flavor to it when prepare your dishes!
+- Avoid using vegetables with strong flavor such as cabbage, brussels sprouts, broccoli, cauliflower, turnips or rutabagas as they will add a bitter flavor.

 Nutrition